enzosv/covidphtesttracker/README.md

 # What it does

+1. Download Read me from [data drop](http://bit.ly/DataDropPH)
+2. Parse links from read me
-1. Download Testing Aggregates csv from provided Google Drive link
+3. Download Testing Aggregates csv from links
-2. Iterate through csv and add `daily_output_unique_individuals` and `daily_output_positive_individuals` grouped by provided date
+4. Collate `daily_output_unique_individuals` and `daily_output_positive_individuals` grouped by provided date from csv
-3. Send message to telegram
+5. Send message to telegram

 # Requirements